Scaling out local food systems: New research published

 This report lays the groundwork for the Local Food Growth Plan, which aims to scale out the local food sector across the UK.
 Next, the local food plan partner organisations will explore solutions to scale local food systems through speaking with industry experts, and food sector-change makers.
 The growth plan will present a co-created action plan to influence policy, attract investment, and inspire impactful actions towards a healthier, more resilient local food system in the UK.

-Want to be part of this transformative journey?
+Want to be part of the next steps?

 Sign up to the newsletter to stay updated on the movement and visit the Local Food Plan website.